-Lagos is one of the coziest towns in the Algarve, Portugal.
-Whenever you ask locals where to go for sightseeing in the region, you’ll see Lagos recommended time and again.
+Lagos is one of the coziest and most charming towns in the Algarve, Portugal.
+Whenever you ask locals where to go for sightseeing in the region, you’ll hear Lagos recommended time and again.

 But what to expect and what is there to see and do in Lagos?